jawarndo/RockIt/README.md

 # RockIt
-A musical space raiders-esque game by Nabs and Jawarneh
+A musical space raiders-esque game by Nabs and Jawarneh.